fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Synchronizing messages at night is mostly not useful, so you can save on battery usage by not synchronizing at night.
 In the settings you can select a schedule for message synchronization (this is a pro feature).

-FairEmail will by default synchronize the folder list on each connection.
+FullEmail will by default synchronize the folder list on each connection.
 Since folders are mostly not created, renamed and deleted very often, you can save some network and battery usage by disabling this in the receive settings.

-FairEmail will by default check if old messages were deleted from the server on each connection.
+FullEmail will by default check if old messages were deleted from the server on each connection.
-If you don't mind that old messages that were delete from the server are still visible in FairEmail, you can save some network and battery usage by disabling this in the receive settings.
+If you don't mind that old messages that were delete from the server are still visible in FullEmail, you can save some network and battery usage by disabling this in the receive settings.

-Some providers don't follow the IMAP standard and [don't keep connections open](https://datatracker.ietf.org/doc/html/rfc3501#section-5.4) long enough, forcing FairEmail to reconnect often, causing extra battery usage.
+Some providers don't follow the IMAP standard and [don't keep connections open](https://datatracker.ietf.org/doc/html/rfc3501#section-5.4) long enough, forcing FullEmail to reconnect often, causing extra battery usage.
 You can inspect the *Log* via the main navigation menu to check if there are frequent reconnects (connection closed/reset, read/write error/timeout, etc).
 You can workaround this by lowering the keep-alive interval in the advanced account settings to for example 9 or 15 minutes.
 Note that battery optimizations need to be disabled in setup step 3 to reliably keep connections alive.